The Inward Investment and International Taxation Review: Austria

 Year in review

-The tax policy in the year 2020 was dominated by mitigating the economic effects of the covid-19 crisis.
+The tax policy in 2020 was dominated by mitigating the economic effects of the covid-19 pandemic.
 The Austrian lawmaker has implemented a great number of tax regulations in response to the crisis, inter alia:

 - the possibility of a degressive depreciation as of 2020;